yuanmai/swank-clojure/README.md

 Having old versions of SLIME installed either manually or using a system-wide package manager like apt-get may cause issues.
 Also the official CVS version of SLIME is not supported; it often breaks compatibility with Clojure.

-Not all SLIME functionality from Common Lisp is available in Clojure at this time; in particular only a small subset of the cross-reference commands are implemented.
+In addition, the `slime-clj` packages are incompatible with swank-clojure.

 Swank-clojure and SLIME are only tested with GNU Emacs; forks such as Aquamacs and XEmacs may work but are untested.